bernardaspoljaric/bernardaspoljaric.github.io/index.md

 <br>
 <b> Unity education at PISMO Novska</b>
 <br>
-<b>Project description: Design and development of mobile game quiz based on historical aspects</b>
+<b>Project description:</b> Design and development of mobile game quiz based on historical aspects.
 <br>
 <b>Gameplay:</b> Simple quiz game where the goal is to collect as many points in certain amount of time.
 You have 3 lifes to begin with, every wrong answer takes one life.
 At the end you can add your points to leaderboard and compete with another players.
 <br>